 Available in any Denver Public Library

 Keep you nonprofit operating at peak effectiveness with Candid's searchable database of expanded, in-depth profiles of 140,000 grantmakers, plus inside looks at the grants they've actually made.
-Please make an appointment with us, call (720-865-1363) or visit Reference at the Central Library for more information.
+Please make an appointment with us, call (720-865-1363).

 Available only in the Central Denver Public Library

 Start-up guides, legal resources, associations and state agencies.

 A statewide nonprofit membership coalition connecting nonprofits of all sizes, missions and geographic locations.
 CNA strengthens the nonprofit community through training, issue discussions and public advocacy about the importance of the nonprofit sector.

 The Community Resource Center (CRC) creates opportunities, tools and strategies to develop nonprofits and community groups to strengthen Colorado.
 Sign up for the Colorado Nonprofit Training Guide Quarterly or find articles written by CRC staff, board, and friends; featuring best practices and emerging trends.

 This tax-based cultural funding model serves a region of seven front range counties.
 They fund nearly 300 organizations, distributing more than $60 million annually.

 Check your readiness with the Nonprofit Startup Assessment from Candid Learning.
 When you finish this free 75-point checkup, you can download a report of your results, which will include resources to build your skills.